-Here, and in what follows, $\spanR(X)$ stands for the real vector space generated by $X$.
-Reference \cite{langrenez2023characterizing} (see Proposition 3.2) contains a result crucial to our proof: \begin{Lemma} Suppose $\mab:=\min|\langle a_i|b_j\rangle|>0$.
-Then $\EcalKDC = \conv{\Acal\cup\Bcal}$ if and only if $\dim{\VR} = 2d-1$. \end{Lemma} Whereas $\VR$ depends explicitly on the two bases $\Acal$ and $\Bcal$, dim$\VR$ depends only on their transition matrix $U$.
-That is, if $\Acal'$ and $ \Bcal'$ are two bases with transition matrix $U'=U$, then dim$\VR'=$\ dim$\VR$.
-To prove Theorem~\ref{thm:principal}, we will establish that there exists a (Haar) probability $1$ set of transition matrices $U$ for which dim$\VR=2d-1$.
-For that purpose, we first provide an alternative formulation of this linear-algebra question that is more amenable to proof: see Lemma~\ref{lem:linearalgbis}.

 We now turn to the proof of the theorem.
 We denote by $\Omega$ the set of all unitary matrices $U$ for which $\min \left|U_{ij}\right|>0$; these are the unitary matrices that contain no zeroes.
 The set $\Omega$ is open and $\mu_{\textrm H}(\Omega)=1$.
 In other words, $\Omega$ is a probability-$1$ subset of the unitary group.
 The latter statement follows directly from Proposition~\ref{prop:zero_sets_analytical} below.
 It was established in~\cite{langrenez2023characterizing} that, when $U\in\Omega$, $\dim(\spanRAB)=2d-1$ and